brunokeymolen/aiintruder/README.md

 Artificial Intelligence backed Intruder detection for home security cameras.

-The goal of this project is 100% accuracy, never miss an intruder but avoid false positives in challenging environments or circumstances.
+The goal of this project is 100% accuracy, never miss an intruder but avoid false positives in challenging environments and circumstances.

 Tested with Foscam FI9853EP outdoor IP camera's.